Chocolate Hedgehogs

 Step 3 – Filling Part II

 Whisk 3tbsp milk, 1 bag of cream pudding (not sure what exactly that is in English – the German is Sahnepudding but chocolate pudding should be fine, too.
 The chocolater, the better, as they say!) and 2 eggyolks.
 Boil 500ml milk with 150g sugar, add the pudding mixture, let it boil up again while stirring and then keep stirring till it has cooled down a little.
-Whisk 150g butter till frothy and add it spoon by spoon – or, as a very innocent Julia once thought was the correct verb, spoon it, which definitely means nothing else than transporting food with a spoon from A to B, A and B preferably being bowl and mouth.
-Pour the whole thing over the sponge cake crumb mixture, add some ground cinnamon and ginger and let it sit and cool down completely.
+Whisk 150g butter until frothy and add it spoon by spoon – or, as a very innocent Julia once thought was the correct verb, spoon it, which definitely means nothing else than transporting food with a spoon from A to B, A and B preferably being bowl and mouth.
+Pour the whole thing over the sponge cake crumb mixture, add some ground cinnamon and ginger and let it cool down completely.

 Step 4 – Hedgehogging

 This is a literal translation from the original recipe: place the filling on the hedgehog bases and carefully mold it into hedgehog shape.
 That’s all it says.
 Like, any advice on how to?
 My experience is that its best to put a tablespoon of filling onto each cookie and if there is any left, distribute equally.
-Take a teaspoon and mold it into a smooth round shape with the back of the spoon.
+Take a teaspoon and mold it into a sorta smooth round shape with the back of the spoon.

 Step 5 – Cover your traces and spike it up